Markwater0ff/AffinityRangePR/README.md

 ## HOW TO USE

-Currently there are two required paramaters, and one optional.
+Currently there are two required parameters, and one optional.

 Python AffinityRangePR.py [Ballots_file] [Seats] [-a]